 JUST BREATHE AND BE THE ENERGY YOU WANT TO ATTRACT….

-Did you know that our bodies generates enough electricity to fuel an IPhone in 70 hours?
+Did you know that our body generates enough electricity to fuel an IPhone in 70 hours?

 Everything we do is controlled and facilitated by electrical signals running through our bodies.